thecaffiend/jupyternb_to_c_over_websockets/README.md

 * ipython
 * cython

+### server_side Cython Wrapper
+This is the wrapper that makes the C Header declarations available in python.

 ### server_side Usage
 * Make the environment (assuming Anaconda is installed and on the path) `conda create --name websocket_dirver_server python=3 tornado pep8`